Skip to content

 # Print warning in case no training environment is set because the agent will be retrained for each environment

-if training_environment is None:
+if training_environment is None and print_warning:

 print('[Warning] The training environment has not been provided so the agent will be re-trained for each environment provided...')